Kwesi Adofo-Mensah labels Vikings' strategy as a 'competitive rebuild'

 With head coach Kevin O'Connell expected to reshape a talented offense, the team believes there's a higher ceiling for the 33-year-old Cousins, whom Adofo-Mensah called a "really good player" who stabilizes a key position.

-"They're passionate, so I'll get a call from Mark, I'll get a call from Zygi, get an email from Lenny," the general manager said.
+"They're passionate, so I'll get a call from Mark, I'll get a call from Zygi, get an e-mail from Lenny," the GM said.
 "They're curious.
 This is their baby.
 They have questions, they want information, so I provide them with updates whenever I can."

 Another expensive decision, a new contract for Hunter, is a work in progress.